n3-charts/line-chart/docs/usage.md

 `y` | Boolean | `false` | Enables/disables zoom on the y axis | No
 `key` | String | `altKey` | Holding this key enables zooming functionality | No

 Zooming is enabled via a D3 `brush` when pressing the `alt` key per default.
-You can change this setting to `shiftKey` to trigger the brushing when holding shift.
+You can change this setting to `shiftKey` or `ctrlKey` to trigger the brushing when holding shift or ctrl.

 ### Double click
 The chart reacts to double clicks by resetting any zooming or panning.
 This might be undesirable and the `doubleClickEnabled` provides a way to disable this behavior.